jentery/routledgeCompanionMSDH/projects.md

 GeoNames: “The GeoNames geographical database covers all countries and contains over eleven million placenames that are available for download free of charge.”
 See www.geonames.org.

 Girls Who Code: “[A] national non-profit organization dedicated to closing the gender gap in technology . . . [by] building the largest pipeline of future female engineers in the United States” See www.girlswhocode.com.

+GitHub: "Millions of developers use GitHub to build personal projects, support their businesses, and work together on open source technologies. . . .
+GitHub fosters a fast, flexible, and collaborative development process that lets you work on your own or with others."
+See github.com.

+Glass: “Glass is a hands-free device, for hands-on workers.”
+See x.company/glass.

 Global Outlook::Digital Humanities (GO::DH): “The purpose of GO::DH is to help break down barriers that hinder communication and collaboration among researchers and students of the Digital Arts, Humanities, and Cultural Heritage sectors in high, mid, and low income economies.”
 See www.globaloutlookdh.org.